-When setting up the text in the Email Template or Signature, the Template Editor displays in rich text.
+When setting up the text in the Email Template or Signature, the Template Editor displays rich text.
 You can apply formatting using the tools in the Editor.
 You can also copy and paste existing formatted text from Office programs and any formatting is reflected in the editor.

 You can set up Email Signatures that will be automatically applied whenever a user creates an email in FYI.
 These hold the information that is added as default to emails created in FYI.
-Email Signatures are created in the same way as Templates but with the addition of checkmarking the Signature indicator to mark them as Signature.
+Email Signatures are created in the same way as Templates but with the addition of ticking the Signature indicator to mark them as Signature.
 Refer below to Creating an Email Signature in FYI.

 You can select the view "Signature" to display just Email Signatures in the Templates list.
-You could also add a Keyword such as "Signatures" so these standout in the "All" or "Active" views.
+You could also add a Keyword such as "Signatures" so these stand out in the "All" or "Active" views.

 Including Merge Fields in Email Templates and Signatures

 You can include Merge Fields in Email Templates and Signatures using the Merge Field selectors at the bottom of the Email Editor.
 For full information, including how to include Merge Fields to bring in content (such as user or client information from your practice management software and content from FYI) refer to Including Merge Fields in Email Templates and Signatures.